 Cascais

 Cascais is a charming coastal town about half an hour from Sintra.
-It is situated on the western edge of the breathtaking Lisbon coastline, and is the area’s most popular vacation spot.
+It is situated on the western edge of the breathtaking Lisbon coastline and is the area’s most popular vacation spot.
 It’s full of fabulous resorts and complex history.
-The town has always been a favorite with the Portuguese nobility, celebrities, and the rich and famous, probably because of its unique blend of elaborate 19th century architecture, and its traditional Portuguese flair.
+The town has always been a favorite with the Portuguese nobility, celebrities, and the rich and famous, probably because of its unique blend of elaborate 19th-century architecture and its traditional Portuguese flair.

 Wineries

 The entire area of Sintra Portugal was a pleasure to visit.
-I’ll never forget the friendly people, lush landscape, beautiful coastline and rich history.
-It is one of my new favorite places on the planet and I’m already thinking about when I might return.
+I’ll never forget the friendly people, lush landscape, beautiful coastline, and rich history.
+It is one of my new favorite places on the planet, and I’m already thinking about when I might return.
 It would be a great place to retire as the temperatures are mild, the economy is thriving, and it’s still relatively inexpensive.